Please click any names in the list below to learn more about our Trustees at Gordon's School

 Recently retired Managing Partner of Loseley Park Farms.
 Vice President Shooting Star Chase; Surrey SSAFA Forces Help, Loseley & Guildford Charitable Trust.
 Board member HHA; Chairman of Guildford Cathedral Appeal and Lay Canon.
 High Sheriff for Surrey 2000.
 Appointed Lord Lieutenant for Surrey August 2015.

 Retired in 2009 from KPMG where he was partner-in-charge of the Infrastructure, Government and Healthcare Group and simultaneously Global Head of Building and Construction.
-Now a non-executive director of The Hillingdon Hospitals NHS Foundation Trust and trustee and honorary treasurer of the Community Foundation for Surrey and a trustee of Surrey Care Trust.
-He has lived in Surrey for over 30 years, was High Sheriff of Surrey 2016-17 and appointed a Deputy Lieutenant of Surrey in 2018.
+Now a non-executive director of The Hillingdon Hospitals NHS Foundation Trust, a Vice President of the Community Foundation for Surrey and a trustee of Surrey Care Trust.
+He has lived in Surrey for over 30 years, was High Sheriff of Surrey 2016-17 and appointed a Deputy Lieutenant of Surrey in 2017.

 Mr William Eason

 Head of the Charities & Trust Fund Department and Chairman of the Investment Committee of Cheviot Asset Management from 2006 to retirement in 2013.
 Was Chief Investment Officer at Laing & Cruickshank.
-Currently a Director of The European Investment Trust, Henderson International Income Trust and Regional REIT Limited.
-Trustee of Marshall’s Charity and the John Hampden Fund and sits on the investment committees for Trinity Hall, Cambridge and ABF, The Soldiers’ Charity.
+Currently a Director of Institutional Protection Limited, Henderson International Income Trust and Regional REIT Limited.
+Trustee of Marshall’s Charity and the John Hampden Fund and sits on the investment committees for Trinity Hall, Cambridge, New College Oxford and ABF, The Soldiers’ Charity.
 A Business Fellow of Gray’s Inn and a Wykeham Fellow of New College.

 Mr Tom Gordon

 Representative of the Gordon family.
-Currently works with De La Rue International as Bid Manager EMEA and previously with BAE Systems Applied Intelligence, Oracle Corporation UK Ltd, EMC Europe Ltd UK and De Lage Landen Leasing.
+Currently works with Nomad Digital Ltd as a Global Bid Manager previously with De La Rue International, BAE Systems Applied Intelligence, Oracle Corporation UK Ltd, EMC Europe Ltd UK and De Lage Landen Leasing.
 After completing PCGE taught in Czech Republic and Germany.
 Lives in Crowthorne and is a keen tennis player.

-Scholarship to Christ’s Hospital, read Law at Reading University, called to the Bar in 1996.
-Admitted as a solicitor of the senior courts 2010.
+Scholarship to Christ's Hospital, read Law at Reading University and called to the Bar in 1996.
+Admitted as a solicitor of the senior courts in 2010.
 Has always specialised in charity law.
 Having been in private practice has recently established her own specialist firm, Third Sector Law, based in Guildford.

 Dr John Higgs